kgroveshok/z80-homebrew/DEV-DIARY.md

 * TODO Add stack and malloc guard vectors plus code to enable and disable then in config and cli

+* TODO So many bugs in editor below perhaps a rewrite now things have moved along?
 * TODO add more editing features
 * TODO fix editor bugs
-* TODO fix editor issues
-* TODO typing a long few lines and then back space, then insert ends up creating spurious characters - added clear of edit buffer
+* TODO typing a long few lines and then back space, then insert ends up creating spurious characters - added clear of edit buffer???
 * TODO Editor issue insert mid string causes loss of zero term giving random data
 * TODO Fix prev line recall and insertion.
 Corruption appears on the end of line - added clear of edit buffer
 * TODO Backspace mid string does not clean up shifted text